One of the reasons I was ringing a stranger’s doorbell at 7 a.m. concerned a New Year’s resolution to “do something new each day.”

 Another is that, as I’m currently on layoff, I could use the money.

-My wife, Ann, has worked as a legal assistant for 25+ years (and is now working toward a career-changing BA).
+My partner, Ann, has worked as a legal assistant for 25+ years (and is now working toward a career-changing BA).
 Occasionally her employer needs to serve process on someone (i.e., deliver the “We need you in court” papers), and if the regular guy isn’t around they ask someone else.

 Today, I was the “someone else.”

 Now, on the anti-authoritarian level I wasn’t too keen on the karmic consequences of hauling someone before The Man.
-But on the human level, knowing that my wife and her employer are ethical people acting on behalf of someone with a legitimate grievance against someone else which can’t otherwise be resolved, I didn’t mind that much.
+But on the human level, knowing that my companion and her employer are ethical people acting on behalf of someone with a legitimate grievance against someone else which can’t otherwise be resolved, I didn’t mind that much.

 What I did mind was not knowing what sort of situation I would be walking into.
 Back when I worked as a reporter, that was one of the things I dug most about covering breaking news — what was going on?
 Would there be someone to talk to?
 How would they respond to a nosy newsguy?
 Could I even find a place to park?
 But my instructions were clear: contact the defendant between 7 and 7:30, establish her identity, and hand her the papers.